mariuszNowicki/java-sdk/README.md

     Response response = isaac.path("/admin/users").withQuery(query);  //returns only users with game 1 won 12 times
      ```

-* withQueryParameters - add query parameters manually.
+* withQueryParameters - adds query parameters manually.
     ```java
     Map<String,Object> params = new HashMap<>();
     List<String> fields= new LinkedList<>();
     fields.add("firstName");
     fields.add("lastName");
     params.put("fields",fields);
-    Response response = isaac.path("/cache/users").withQueryParameters(params);  //returns only the first and last names of a user
+    Response response = isaac.path("/cache/users").withQueryParameters(params);  //returns only the first and last name of a user
      ```

 There are multiple ways to access the result of the request.
 Depending on the expected form of the result (single JSON object or a JSON array), the user can use: